Infectious Disease · Mycobacterial Infections

 2

-Reactivation tuberculosis classically manifests as cavitary lesions in the apical/upper lobes due to the high oxygen tension in these areas.
+Reactivation tuberculosis classically manifests as cavitary lesions in the apical/posterior segments of the upper lobes due to high oxygen tension.

 Confidence: